What was Vannevar Bush’s big idea in 1945?

 Database aesthetics and data visualization

-Databases have become an essential form of cultural organization and memory
+Archives and databases have become an essential form of cultural organization and memory.

 Big data analytics